swiftlang/swift-evolution/proposals/xxxx-func-parameter-parentheses-optional.md

 ## Introduction

 This proposal simply aims to make parentheses optional when defining a function that takes no arguments.
-This would make Swift's syntax a little more fluid I believe.
+This would make Swift's syntax a little more fluid.

 [Swift-evolution thread](https://forums.swift.org/t/pitch-allow-function-definitions-to-omit-parentheses-if-no-parameters/)